 Treat yourself to sweet Seared Scallops with Roasted Beet Puree for a casual, elegant meal.
-Tender scallops with caramelized edges nestled in swirls of a vibrant, velvety sauce are irresistible.
+Tender, caramelized scallops nestled on greens in swirls of a vibrant, velvety sauce is irresistible.
 The best part is making them disappear!

 - Cut off the leaves, rinse and save for another use.
 Rinse the beets thoroughly.
 Remaining grit can turn sweet beets into muddy beets.
 No fun.

 - Wear gloves!
-Protect your hands when handling cooked beets, unless you want to wash them a gazillion times.
+Once roasted, beets are super easy to peel but be sure to protect your hands unless you want to wash them a gazillion times.
 Do the same when handling anything coated in turmeric!

 - Plastic cutting boards work best with beets.
 Layer parchment over wooden boards as they are porous, and stains are nearly impossible to remove.
 If you stain a marble board, go shopping.
 You'll need a new one.